ALipnick/HPC_hw/README.md

 # HPC_hw2
-repository for the second homework assignment in high performance computing
+repository for the assignments in high performance computing